natario1/CameraView/docs/index.md

 For older versions, please take a look at the v1 branch in the [project page](https://github.com/natario1/CameraView).
 For migration guide, take a look at the [migration page](extra/v1-migration-guide.html).

+### Support

+If you like the project, use it with profit, and want to thank back, please consider [donating or becoming a supporter](extra/donate.html).